Stu-Ray/mochi/README.md

 - **Code/**
   Contains Python scripts for data analysis and model training related to conflict prediction and scheduling.

-- **TPCC/**
+- **Workloads/**
-  Contains the Java implementation of the TPC-C benchmark workload used in our experiments.
+  Contains the Java implementation of the YCSB and TPC-C benchmark workload used in our experiments.

 ## Experimental Environment